-For a while, and purely for fun and experimentation, I've wanted to create a Docker image which does something useful and isn't huge.
-I knew that it's possible to use gcc to compile C code with the
+For a while, and purely for fun and experimentation, I’ve wanted to create a Docker image that does something useful and isn’t huge.
+I knew that it was possible to use gcc to compile C code with the

 -static flag and then run it standalone inside a Docker container, but I’d never actually tried it.
 It’s just one of those things I wanted to do.
 It means you can build your Docker image from scratch and not need any other OS files from another distribution.
 I was aiming for something that could be measured in kilobytes rather than megabytes.

 So … I decided to try and build my mini-webserver, dweb with the

 -static flag, then pack it down with upx before setting it up to run in Docker.
 I thought that I could get it to run the webserver in the container, but serve up files from a location on the host machine.
 I have no real need to do that, but I thought that it would be interesting.
 I’m not suggesting that this is a really good idea, but I do like the idea of avoiding bloat in docker images.